 Most roads that were not plowed during the winter are still impassable due to snow.
 Plowed roads have been thawing and refreezing, and with cold weather anticipated this weekend, they will probably be very icy in spots.
 One of our people reported that some plowed roads were so icy, it was hard to even walk on them.
 Enjoy spring, but keep a watch for those remaining bits of winter!

 With all the snow and ice, you are probably not thinking of forest fires.
 Our fire people are already preparing for the spring fire season though.
 The prediction is that this will be a warm and dry spring, nice for hiking, but also good for accidental fires.
 Until May when we start to get thunderstorms, humans are the only source of wild fires, and conditions predict a higher than normal potential for fire.
 We’ll be talking more about this in weeks to come, but the main message will always be to be careful with fire.
 As Smokey says, only you can prevent wild fires.

 While we’ve seen signs of raccoons, I have yet to hear a report of a bear being up and about.
 But, this is the time for the bruins to start waking up.
 If you have bird feeders out, it is also the season to start taking them in at night, unless you really want bears to take them down for you.
 Gulls have returned as well, and it just makes me feel warmer when I hear the cries of the gulls as I walk the shore.

-Hope you enjoy another week in the Forest and on the water.
-Until next week, this has been Matt Riederer with the Superior National Forest Update.
+Enjoy the gulls and the Forest, and until next week, this has been Steve Robertsen with the National Forest Update.